Solid color, long coat, Mi-Ki puppy with folded (winged) ears

 Solid gold, long coat, Mi-Ki puppy with drop (down) ears

-- There are two varieties, long coat and smooth face (affectionately called “smoothies”).
-Smooth face Mi-Kis do not have a beard or mustache and body hair is shorter and requires almost no grooming.
+There are two varieties, long coat and smooth face, also called smooth coat (affectionately called “smoothies”).
+Smooth face or smooth coat Mi-Kis do not have a beard or mustache and body hair is shorter and requires almost no grooming.
 Both varieties feature a heavily plumed tail curved over the back.
 Read more about Coat Types.